tc39/proposal-decimal/README.md

 ## Syntax and semantics

-With Decimal we do not envision a new literal syntax.
-One could consider one, such as `123.456_789m` is a Decimal value ([#7](https://github.com/tc39/proposal-decimal/issues/7)), but we are choosing not to add new syntax in light of feedback we have received from JS engine implementors as this proposal has been discussed in multiple TC39 plenary meetings.
+With Decimal we do not envision new literal syntax—such as a `123.456_789m` suffix ([#7](https://github.com/tc39/proposal-decimal/issues/7)).
+In light of feedback from JS engine implementors across multiple TC39 plenary meetings, we are choosing not to add it.
+See [Decimal literals](#decimal-literals) under Future work for how a v1 stays compatible with adding literals later.

 ### Data model

-Decimal is based on IEEE 754-2019 Decimal128, which is a standard for base-10 decimal numbers using 128 bits.
+As noted [above](#specification-and-standards), Decimal uses the IEEE 754-2019 Decimal128 data model.
 We will offer a subset of the official Decimal128.
 There will be, in particular:

 - a single NaN value--distinct from the built-in `NaN` of JS.
 The difference between quiet and singaling NaNs will be collapsed into a single (quiet) Decimal NaN.
 - positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.